 In 1991, the brand came to be associated with then-Prime Minister John Major, who was seen dining at one while on his way to a speech and reportedly visited regularly.

 Michael Pickard was later joined by former Trust Houses colleague Allen Jones, who had previously set up Welcome Break Family Restaurant.
-By 1978 those restaurants had all either been sold or re-branded as Happy Eater, with the Welcome Break name retained for a future venture.
+By 1978 those restaurants had all either been sold or re-branded as Happy Eater.